ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

 :::tip

-ßThis step can be skipped if you are only interesting in how to check the fund balance on X Chain.
+This step can be skipped if you are only interesting in how to check the fund balance on X Chain.
 It shows how to get the correct address.

 :::